infosupport/rust-workshop/README.md

 ## Introduction

-In the introduction, we explain how Rust works and help you get started quickly with a few concepts.
-This is not a complete explanation of the language, but certainly useful for taking the first steps!
+In the introduction, we explain how Rust works and help you start quickly with a few concepts.
+This is not a a complete explanation of the language, but certainly useful for taking the first steps!

 - [Why should you learn Rust?](docs/introduction/01-why-should-you-learn-rust.md)
 - [Learning the basics of Rust](docs/introduction/02-learning-the-basics-of-rust.md)